Kmute11/Portfolio/README.md

 ## Welcome! 👋

 Welcome to my GitHub portfolio!
 Here, you'll find a detailed showcase of my journey, achievements, and expertise in cybersecurity, penetration testing, and technology.
-With over 5 years of experience in the field, I am passionate about securing systems, identifying vulnerabilities, and driving innovation to enhance digital security.
+With over 5 years of experience in the field, I am passionate about projects involving securing systems, identifying vulnerabilities, and driving innovation to enhance digital security.

 ---